 In the past couple of years, the Government has ‘attacked’ the buy to let market seemingly viewing it as having a harmful effect on the UK property market.
 As a result, many landlords are now reviewing the viability of continuing in the buy to let market.
-Simon Littlejohns, partner and Head of Tax at Friend Partnership examines the recent tax changes and provides some tips to help landlords respond pro-actively.
+Simon Littlejohns, partner and Head of Tax at Birmingham chartered accountants Friend Partnership, examines the recent tax changes and provides some tips to help landlords respond pro-actively.

 Simon Littlejohns, Head of Tax at Friend Partnership Ltd

 The key tax changes that buy to let landlords need to be aware of are:

 - A 3% SDLT surcharge, which came into effect from 6 April 2016;

 - A change to the income tax relief available in respect of loan interest – from April 2017, mortgage tax relief will gradually be cut back, over a three-year period to 20%.

 - From April 2019 CGT will be payable within 30 days of completion; and

 It is the second measure which is potentially most troublesome as many landlords will have geared up their property portfolios with interest only loans and will be used to getting income tax relief at their full marginal rate which would be 45%.
 If landlords are unable to pass on this impending cost increase to their tenants they may end up making a financial loss.